The Catholic American Thinker

 Left Column Links:

-After the external links, the first set of internal links are to the "Challenge" groups of articles.
+The first set of internal links each link to the "Challenge" groups of articles.
 As each article is viewed it's related set of linked articles appears in the right column, so you can link to other articles within the same "Challenge" topic.

-The next set of self-explanatory links in the left column are all to user submitted or other included articles that were not originally authored by me.
+The next set of self-explanatory links in the left column are all to user submitted or other included articles that were not originally authored by Vic.
+If you submit an article for publication here, and it is accepted, a link to it will appear right here on every webpage on this website.

 Right Column Links:

-The first set of self-explanatory links in the right column, when present, link to more articles closely related to the article being viewd in the center column at the moment.
+The first set of self-explanatory links in the right column, when present, link to more articles closely related to the article being viewed in the center column at the moment.

 The last set of self-explanatory links in the right column link to articles of general interest that don't necessarily fit any pre-ordained category; they are just general commentary articles.